-Schools that promote mental health demonstrate better attainment and child wellbeing, which increases the likelihood of children reaching their potential.
+Schools who promote mental health demonstrate better attainment and child wellbeing, which increases the likelihood of children reaching their potential.
 In order to build a culture that promotes wellbeing we have adopted a 'Whole School Approach' that seeks to put mental health at the heart of everything we do.

-Whatever your role in St John and St James', there are things you can do to support the mental health and wellbeing of our pupils.
+Regardless of your role at St John and St James, there are things you can do to support the mental health and wellbeing of our pupils.